gelnior/teatime/README.rst

+Teatime is a kind of boilerplate for Coffeescript client-only application.
+It includes :
+* Cakefile task to build js file from coffee source files
+* Cakefile task to watch for file modification and automatically build the app
+* Cakefile task to build docs with Docco
+* Cakefile task to build CSS from stylus source files
+* Cakefile task to run Jasmine BDD tests
+* dependencies: backbone, jquery, underscore, modernizr, respond
+* HTML 5 boilerplate from initializr.com
+* directory structure for a backbone app

 I just share here what I found useful to set up when starting a browser-only coffee script application.
-I principally use it for newebe to develop the client side of its embedded applications.
+I principally use it for newebe (an open source project) to develop the client side of its embedded applications.
 I did this because when  I was looking for good frameworks for developing javascript application on client side, I found only frameworks too big or too server oriented.

 *NB: CSS are handled by Stylus, the Coffeescript-like language for CSS.*